SheriAyn/ldd-disp/docs/source/user/user-guide.md

 This required attribute must have the value *display_settings_to_array*.

 ### Display_Direction
 This required class defines the correct orientation for displaying the array axes associated with a single image plane (that is, the Line and Sample axes).
+Use this class to specify how two of the dimensions of an Array object should be displayed in the vertical (line) and horizontal (sample) dimensions of a display device.

 #### comment
 An optional free format text field used to include and clarifying information needed.